-This is the third letter we have received from Tyrell Brooks (Capt.
-Duke of Cornwall’s Light Infantry) – see Sept 28th & October 29th for his previous ones.
+This is the third letter we have received from Tyrrell Brooks (Capt.
+Duke of Cornwall’s Light Infantry) – see September 28th & October 29th for his previous ones.
 With some nine years’ experience in the Army, he has got to know “Tommy” pretty well.

 A strange mixture of sentiment and pathos is Private Thomas Atkins.
 A splendid grouser when in clover, when really up against it he faces with equanimity the longest of days and most trying trench work.

 In letter writing he uses the most pious and well rounded phrases which would delight the soul of a cleric and give him hope, and afterwards you will hear the same hero expressing to his friends his grievances in language that even a bargee would resent.

 The glamour of the battlefield of the last century is conspicuous by its absence in this.
 The bayoneting of the German is not a daily occurrence, but when the chance comes it is taken and afterwards affords pleasurable thought and scope for writing home – as after all there is little to write about when you live in a trench for four days at a time, having shrapnel for breakfast, high explosive for lunch, and rifle fire when you should be having your evening glass of ale in the canteen.

 Perhaps the great thing which buoys up T.A during the weary days in the trenches is “castle building.”
 By this I mean highly exaggerated thoughts of home, his best girl (they all have them) and of the time and reflected glory, consequent on the defeat of the enemy, that will be his when he gets there.
 And if he is wounded – well somebody else will take his place and he will become a ‘ERO.

 His sense of humour allows us to name the various kind of shells he is daily in contact with.
 They are “Little Willies,” “Dirty Dicks,” “Black Marias,” and “Jack Johnstons,” according to their size.